15 Mar The Importance of Minerals for Breeders

 If hypocalcaemia is suspected contact your veterinarian immediately for further advice and submit dead or aborted foetuses along with the placenta for post-mortem examination to help identify the underlying cause of your herd’s reproductive problem.

 An adoption of a year-round mineral supplementation program should be a priority for breeding stock to maintain adequate mineral levels.
-Particular attention should be made to provide adequate levels of calcium and magnesium prior to calving, along with other minerals important for fertility such as: phosphorus, copper, zinc, manganese and selenium.
+Particular attention should be made to provide adequate levels of calcium and phosphorus with MegaMin Extra Phos 8 if stock are grazing very high oxalate pastures and a focus on magnesium with the MegaMin Extra Magnesium range prior to calving.
+All MegaMin livestock supplements provide broad spectrum macro and trace minerals and include other minerals important for fertility such as: copper, zinc, manganese and selenium.

 By Shannon Godwin BAppSc GDTL

 Abdullah, R. R. (2013).
 A review of Oxalate Poisoning in Domestic Animals: Tolerance and Performance Aspects.
 Journal Animal Physioly and Animal Nutrition , 97(4):605-614.